• Skip to primary navigation

 Snack & Learn Videos

-Snack & Learn videos provide an opportunity for students and educators to hear from professionals about various aspects of life after high school.
+Snack & Learn videos give students and educators insights into different industries and occupations and provide resources useful for students when they leave high school.
 Like our Career Journeys videos, these can be used by students to help them think more concretely about their next steps and doing career exploration to generate artifacts.
 However, these videos are designed to be less about the journey of each person, and more about working for a particular company/industry or attending a particular post-secondary institution.

 Now in our second season of Snack & Learns, this year’s videos are focused on non-traditional, but well established, post-secondary opportunities.
 These include things like apprenticeships, as well as other lesser-known training opportunities, for all sorts of industries.
 Our season two videos are generally 10 minutes or less in length.
 You can still access our season one video archive.